IJW2021/MyPortfolio/RMPP/Unit06.md

 9. Survey can accomidate subjects with special requirments e,g Visual Imparement , English not a first language etc

 I plan to continue working on the Submission for the rest of the week in preperation for the final submission of the document looking forward to finally getting this submitted mostly there but need to go through and trim the word count to meet the limits.
 Still not a fan of the word limits on submissions.
+This submission has been a challenge as found it quite hard to get out of the engineer mindset into the research mindset.

+**Weekly Skills Matrix New Knowledge Gained**

 - [x] Questionare Structure
 - [x] Best Practice